Mwiga

 Greystoke, Mahale, Western Tanzania

-As a 16 year old Mwiga was inspired by Jane Goodall – today, he’s one of Africa’s leading primatology guides.
-Mwiga has twenty years experience with Nomad, all at Greystoke Mahale, and we are so excited that he has stepped into the Greystoke camp manager role this season.
-His family was local royalty – his maternal grandfather was a well-respected Tongwe chief and his grandmother was born in a village not far from where Greystoke now sits.
-Mwiga was brought up with stories of the chimpanzees.
-His mother spoke of them often and both his uncle and father worked with the primatologists from Kyoto University.
-In fact, his father introduced Professor John Ichiro Itan to the Mahale population of chimps and his uncle was one of the trackers who helped to habituate the M-Group.
+As a young man, Mwiga was very much inspired by Jane Goodall and her work with chimpanzees in Tanzania.
+Today, Mwiga is one of Africa’s leading primatology guides.
+He has twenty years of experience with Nomad, all at Greystoke Mahale, and we are so excited that he is now the manager of the camp, bringing a wealth of experience and knowledge to the role.
+His family were local royalty: his maternal grandfather was a well-respected Tongwe chief and his grandmother was born in a village not far from where Greystoke now sits.
+Mwiga was brought up with stories of the chimpanzees, his mother spoke of them often and both his uncle and father worked with the primatologists from Kyoto University.
+It was his father who introduced Professor John Ichiro Itan to the Mahale population of chimps and his uncle was one of the trackers who helped to habituate the M-Group.